nasa/cumulus/docs/data-cookbooks/cnm-workflow.md

 This system ensures when `kinesisCosumer` fails to process a record and trigger a workflow, the record is retried 3 times.
 This retry behavior improves system reliability in case of any external service failure outside of Cumulus control.

-The kinesis error handling system - the `kinesisFallback` SNS topic, `kinesisConsumer` lambda, and `kinesisFailure` SQS queue - come with the API package and do not need to be configured by the operator.
+The Kinesis error handling system - the `kinesisFallback` SNS topic, `kinesisConsumer` lambda, and `kinesisFailure` SQS queue - come with the API package and do not need to be configured by the operator.